domfarolino/algorithms/src/datastructures/Vector/README.md

 <a name="capacity"></a>
 ### `int Vector<T>::capacity() const;`

 Returns the number of elements the internal array can hold before a resize is necessary.
+Will always be a power of two.

 <a name="empty"></a>
 ### `bool Vector<T>::empty() const;`